Employee Data: 13 Types & Examples, How to Collect, and Best Practices

 Given the vast amount of useful employee data types available, you might be wondering where exactly you can begin to collect all this information.

-Collecting employee data can be done through a variety of sources.
+employee data collection can be done through a variety of sources.
 Here are some key sources:

 • HR Information Systems (HRIS): A centralised database that collects and stores data from various touch points throughout the employee lifecycle.
 HRIS can integrate data from payroll, benefits administration, performance management systems, and more.